adamtwig/D4D/docs/DetailedTaskOverview.md

 * Interactivity of Senegal with arrondisement boundaries using D3.js
 * Plotting antennas in Senegal using D3.js

-#### Morgan - Movement Statistics/Geography
+#### Morgan - Location
 ##### Motivating Question
-* figure out
+* How does geography affect how people move?

 ##### Intro Task
 * Generate voronoi diagram by antenna locations

 ##### Main Tasks
-* How active is a user?
+* How mobile/static is a user?
   * Generate summary statistics/histogram on 2-mer AA vs. AB
+  * Group by home location
 * How well-travelled is a user?
   * Amount of unique 2-mers vs. 3-mers vs. 4-mers ...
+* Can we make any inference to forms of travel/transportation?
+  * Looking at the distances between antennas
+  * ex.
+Teleporter: Makes call at ant 1, next call is 100 miles away at ant 2
+  * How did the user get there?
+Plane/train/horse/elephant/Superman?
+  * Something to watch out for: Did the user lose service?

+##### Open-ended Task
 * Does definition of home location matter for abstract patterns?
-  * statistically significant difference
+  * What measures/variables to use to find a statistically significant difference?